The open floor plan has become extremely popular, but don’t underestimate the advantages to distinct rooms, with real walls.

 My husband and I just purchased a home, which we’re now remodeling.
 We took down a wall, and the living room transformed from a claustrophobic hole to a magical space flooded with light.
 Sometimes less is more—and this can definitely be true when it comes to design.

-Open floor plans make homes feel larger and brighter.
+An open floor plan makes a home feel larger and brighter.
 It’s a fantastic option for effectively using limited space.
 But you also lose privacy and the convenience of being able to hide your clutter behind a closed door.

 Design is about balance.
 Functional homes need open spaces, as well as nooks and crannies.
 The key is in figuring out the right mix for your family.